 Application : Departure

-Departure

-F .
-1

-Explanation on :

-application of the
+Explanation on application of the practice :

-practice

-Explanation for : departure The NC and Board affirm their commitment to boardroom diversity as a truly diversified Board can enhance the Board's effectiveness, creativity and capacity.
+Explanation for departure : The NC and Board affirm their commitment to boardroom diversity as a truly diversified Board can enhance the Board's effectiveness, creativity and capacity.
 The Board has not set any measure for boardroom diversity but nevertheless works to ensure that there is no discrimination on the basis of, but not limited to ethnicity, race, age, gender, nationality, political affiliation, religious affiliation, marital status, education or geographic region, during the recruitment of new Board members.
 The NC adopts a transparent practice to assess the suitability of an individual to be appointed to the Board.
 Recruitment is based on preset criteria such as the individual skills, knowledge, expertise and experience, professionalism and integrity.
-The NC also ensures that the procedures for appointing new Director are transparent and that the appointments are made on the merit and against objective criteria for the purpose.
+The NC also ensures that the procedures for appointing new Director are transparent and that the appointments are made on the merit and against objective criteria for

+the purpose.
 The Board consists of a female ED namely, Madam Tan Hoay Leng who was appointed to the Board in year 2009.
 She has been in the management team since the inception of the listing of the Company.
 She is currently the only female Director out of a total five (5) Board members.
 The Board will consider the suitability and credibility of women candidates for the Board to reach adequate women participation in the Board.
 Nil.

-Larae companies are requir red to complete the columns below.
-Non-large companies are encouraged
+Large companies are req ed to complete the columns below.
+Non-large companies are encouraged elow.

-to complete the columns b

 Measure :

 Timeframe :